AvolitesLtd/TitanManual/docs/palettes/creating-palettes.md

 as the masters.
 If you wanted to change the colours, changing the master colour palettes would also change the odd/even colours.

-The \[Record/Don't Record Nested Palettes\] option in the Record Palette menu sets whether nested palettes are recorded *(default)* or whether the attribute values are recorded instead.
+The <Keys.SoftKey>Record/Don't Record Nested Palettes</Keys.SoftKey> option in the Record Palette menu sets whether nested palettes are recorded *(default)* or whether the attribute values are recorded instead.